Danfoss Power Solutions Closes Acquisition of Hydro Holding

 Hydro Holding develops carbon and stainless-steel fittings and adapters, hose assemblies, and formed steel tubing for use in various applications including material handling, construction, and mining.
 These products will complement the hoses and fittings already available from the Danfoss Fluid Conveyance division while expanding the total product offering to better serve customers in a wide range of markets.

-“Our fittings portfolio perfectly complements Danfoss’ hoses offering, creating strong commercial and manufacturing synergies that will enable us to deliver even greater value to our customers,” stated Stefano Bordegnoni, CEO, Hydro Holding, in the press release announcing the acquisition.
+“Our fittings portfolio perfectly complements Danfoss’ hoses offering, creating strong commercial and manufacturing synergies that will enable us to deliver even greater value to our customers,” stated Bordegnoni in the initial press release announcing the acquisition.

 Danfoss noted the acquisition will support the Fluid Conveyance division’s strategic focus to accelerate profitable growth while also helping the company become a stronger player in the European market as Hydro Holding is headquartered in Castello d’Argile, Italy, and already has a presence in the region.